Siberian Tiger Naturals:

 It took us years to figure out how to combine the traditional designs of artisanal oil presses with state-of-the art modern technologies required to scale the output up to our requirements, but we did it!
 The results of this quest may be seen and felt in every bottle of our artisanally produced oils.

 Indeed, we do take pride in the superb quality of our 100% natural oils.
 Every batch of our Siberian pine nut oil, Sea Buckthorn oil and Camelina oil undergoes a thorough multi-parameter test for quality, purity, and freshness at our state-of-the-art QC lab.
 This is the cornerstone of our excellent levels of customer satisfaction and loyalty.

-Below, you will find more information about the plants our precious Siberian oils are made from, as well as our ways of making sure that the inherent goodness supplied by them is brought to you in its most pure, wholesome and unadulterated form.
+On the About Us page, you will find more information about our approach to health maintenance and healing, the unique plants our precious Siberian oils (including Extra virgin Siberian pine nut oil, Sea Buckthorn oil and Camelina oil) are made from, as well as our ways of making sure that the inherent goodness supplied by them is brought to you in its most pure, wholesome and unadulterated form.

 Siberian (Amur) tiger (Panthera Tigris Altaica): endangered and in need of your help

 Siberian tigers (also called Amur tigers because their natural habitat is located near the mighty Amur river forming the border between the Russian Far East and Northeastern China) are the largest of the living cats.
 Their average weight is 500-700 pounds, and the length of their body is 8-10 feet.
 The record weight for this species is 845 pounds.
 These animals can be easily recognized by their remarkable coat, which is long, dense and very warm.